Abhi-293/IP-Mini-Project-Sem-3/contact/README.md

 ### 1. Contact Management (CRUD Operations)

-The application provides full CRUD functionality for managing contacts.
+The application  vides full CRUD functionality for managing contacts.
 Here's how each operation works:

 #### Create Operation
 When adding a new contact, the form data is collected and sent to the simulated API: